List of alien races in Marvel Comics: Marvanites

-The Marvanites are a semi-humanoid race with oversized craniums and green skin, averaging 40' in height.
+The Marvanites are a semi-humanoid race with large craniums and green skin, averaging 40' in height.
 They come from the planet Marvan, fifth from the sun in the Mawnolf star system.
-They have psionic abilities which allow them to overcome the pull of gravity on their huge bodies and levitate themselves; their psionics also allow them to project destructive force beams from their eyes and to self-teleport.
+They have psionic abilities which allow them to overcome the pull of gravity on their huge bodies and levitate themselves; their psionics also allow them to project destructive force beams from their eyes and teleport.
 First seen in Marvel Two-in-One Annual #3 (1978).

 Megans

-The Megans are a semi-reptilian, semi-humanoid race with one eye, red skin, oversized ears, and suction cups at the end of each digit.
+The Megans are a semi-reptilian, semi-humanoid race with one eye, red skin, large ears, and suction cups at the end of each digit.
 They live on the planet Mega, third from the sun, in the Mirpet star system in the Milky Way galaxy.
 The people of Mega were engaged in centuries in a war with the neighboring planet Beta.
 First seen in Godzilla #12 (July 1978).

 Mekkans

 The Mekkans are a race of semi-humanoid robots with superhuman strength.
 They come from the planet Mekka, second from the sun in the Kirthom star system in the Milky Way galaxy.
 Their planet was originally called Maarin, after the humanoids who lived there.
 They built the Mekkans as servants, but after the Maarin were all killed by an extraplanetary spore virus, the Mekkans took control of the planet.
-Torgo was from Mekka.
+Torgo is a Mekkan.
 First seen in Fantastic Four #91 (October 1969).